KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 **On Entropic Collapse:**

 Entropy is not oppositional in the sense of facing Source.
-It faces *away* — outward, downward, dispersive.
+It faces *away* — outward, scattering, dispersive.
 Its crown is at embodiment (IL1), where fragmentation and control reach maximum expression.
 Collapse occurs because this outward drive eventually undermines its own structure.
 The entropic being does not fall because Source pushes back; it falls because it has hollowed itself from within.

 ---